Welcome to APLA Health

 We are currently conducting several research projects in various stages of preparation, data collection, analysis, and publication:

-- A clinical trial of Project Rise, an APLA treatment education program that supports people living with HIV to be actively engaged in and informed about their health care.
+A clinical trial of Project Rise, an APLA Health treatment education program that supports Black/African Americans living with HIV to be actively engaged in and informed about their healthcare through personalized and individual counseling.
 The goal of the trial is to see whether this program results in better health outcomes and adherence to medication.

 Gap Year Internship